-At a sports park dedicated to snow and ice, generations of Petoskeyites have formed a love of winter that endures and defines them.
+At a sports park dedicated to snow and ice, generations of Petoskeyites have formed a love of winter that defines them.

 We shall not cease from exploration.

 And the end of all our exploring,

 And know the place for the first time.

 At Petoskey’s Sheridan Elementary not long ago, I told the young writers in Mrs. Hintz’s fifth grade classroom that I too had a writing assignment.
 “It’s about the Winter Sports Park,” I said.
 Immediately, hands shot up across the room telling me how they had skated, skied, or sledded through the wash-board bumps, crashing into each other at the bottom, how they played hockey, or slid out of bounds down the steep, fenced-off dune we called “Suicide” when I was a boy.

 Suddenly I recalled buried memories of my early youth in ski school with the neighborhood dads, in the final days of wood-core skis with screw-in edges, Cubco and “bear-trap” bindings attached to lace-up boots, and of middle school, the evening I had schussed through the narrow gap between the rope tow and the pines just to impress Jeanie, the girl who later would give me my first kiss.